-- Add the flour mixture alternately with the buttermilk mixture, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).
+- Add the flour mixture alternately with the buttermilk and coffee, adding the flour in 3 additions and the liquid in 2 additions (begin and end with dry ingredients).

 - Transfer the batter to the pan.
 Bake 25-30 minutes or until a toothpick inserted in the middle comes out with a few crumbs (no wet batter).
 Cool for about 15 minutes, run a knife along the edge of the pan to loosen, and invert onto a cooling rack.
 Cool right-side-up.

 Cover and store the frosted cake at room temperature for up to 2 days (buttercream only) or in the refrigerator for up to 1 week (buttercream, cream cheese, and ganache).
 For best results, let the refrigerated cake sit at room temperature 15-30 minutes before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.